• Skip to main content

 No. While your credit card company, mortgage lender, or another private creditor would need to take you to court and get permission to garnish wages, the IRS does not.
 You can, however, expect to receive sufficient communication from the IRS before it begins garnishing your wages.
 This is delivered via mail as a final notice of intent to levy or as a threat of a federal tax lien.

 You may be able to stop the IRS from withholding your wages; however, you will have to request a hearing or enter into a payment plan.
+Because IRS wage garnishment involves complex tax law, it is important to consult a tax attorney who is experienced in tax law to help you navigate these legal complexities.
 Contact a tax attorney at Damiens Law Firm immediately if you would like assistance with getting an emergency hearing so we can help you get this levy released or if you would like to discuss payment plan options.

 Is an IRS wage garnishment the same as a tax levy?